propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/Route 53/Examples/Root Policies/Root Policies: 1) Simple.md

 Hit `Create` button.

-After some small time (minute or two), verify your DNS name [http://xburser.com](http://xburser.com) and make sure that its behaiver corresponds to one for `FrankfurtELB`.
+After some time (few minutes), verify your DNS name [http://xburser.com](http://xburser.com) and make sure that its behaiver corresponds to one for `FrankfurtELB`.